peopledata/personal-blockchain/README.md

 If you are deploying locally you need a Kubernetes cluster like [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/)

 #### Namespaces:
-Currently we do **not** deploy anything in the `default` namespace and instead use the `quorum` namespace.
+Currently we do **not** deploy anything in the `default` namespace and instead use the `personal-blockchain` namespace.
 You can change this to suit your requirements

 Namespaces are part of the setup and do not need to be created via kubectl prior to deploying.
 To change the namespaces:
 - In Kubectl, you need to edit every file in the deployment